software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 {: .important-title }

-> Exercise 20
+> 🎯 Exercise 20
 >
 > Write the final report as instructed above.

-{: .highlight }

-> Make sure that you have pushed your work to the project's GitHub repository before the Sprint 3 deadline on {{site.sprint_3_deadline}}.
+The deadline for the final report is on {{site.final_deadline}}.